What is Gosh! Kids Go?

 Shion was impressed by the colors of herb dye produced from Okinawan plants and started her dye practices.
 Since 2021, she has been growing Ryukyu indigo plants, making dyes, and using it for her works in Mihara, Nago City, with her husband.
 The couple grows indigo at the foot of a mountain without pesticides or chemical fertilizers.
 They rely on the power of nature to produce dyes and to complete whole dyeing process.

-Fill in the form below and we will contact you soon!
+When you’re ready, fill in the form below and we will contact you soon.

 FAQs